JonathanWilbur/libsyscall/README.md

 # libsyscall

+> [!WARNING]
+> This is very much a work in progress.
+I am still experimenting with this.
+> Once it works, I'll create a release and sign it with my PGP key.

 This repo contains the bare minimum assembly to be able to make system calls.
 Most C standard libraries use GCC inline assembly to implement system calls, and this is a problem for portability: you _have_ to use GCC to compile them.